 Alamo broadband does not capture or store any browsing information.
 Network management does entail inspecting the type (but not the content) of network traffic.
 Alamo Broadband does not provide any information about traffic to third parties nor do we use any traffic information for non-network management purposes.

 Alamo Broadband maintains 24×7 technical support for customer issues.
-We work to respond to all escalated issues within 4 hours.
-Any unhappy customer may terminate our relationship at any time with no penalty.
+We work to respond to all escalated issues within 48 hours.
+Any customer may terminate our relationship at any time with no penalty if outages exceed contracted limits.

 If a customer believes that these open Internet rules are not being met, the customer may file an informal complaint at the Federal Communications Commission.
 The FCC urges customers to submit any complaints via its website at the following address: http://esupport.fcc.gov/complaints.htm.
 Customers may also file a formal complaint at the FCC using Part 76 of the Commission’s rules.